espocrm/documentation/docs/extensions/voip-integration/starface-integration-setup.md

 ## How to setup Starface Integration for an administrator

+#### Step 1:

-1. Fill in the connection details of your Starafce server.
+Fill in the connection details of your Starafce server.
 To do this, go to the Administration (System panel) -> VoIP » STARFACE.

 ![Starface integration config](../../_static/images/extensions/voip-integration/starface-admin-setup.png)